Back to Insights

 How Malaysian Companies Are Using ChatGPT

-ChatGPT has become the most widely adopted AI tool in Malaysian workplaces.
-Since its release, companies across every sector — from multinational corporations in Kuala Lumpur to SMEs in Penang and Johor Bahru — have been experimenting with ChatGPT for a wide range of business tasks.
-However, there is a significant difference between casual experimentation and productive, safe business use.
+ChatGPT has become the most widely adopted generative AI tool in Malaysian workplaces, with companies across every sector finding applications for it in daily operations.
+From multinational corporations headquartered in Kuala Lumpur to SMEs in Penang and Johor Bahru, the enthusiasm for experimentation is unmistakable.
+Yet there remains a significant gap between casual experimentation and productive, safe business use.

-Most Malaysian employees who use ChatGPT at work are self-taught.
-They have picked up basic skills through personal experimentation, YouTube videos, or informal peer learning.
-While this demonstrates enthusiasm, it also means that most users are operating well below ChatGPT's full potential, and many are unaware of important data privacy and accuracy risks.
+The root of the problem is that most Malaysian employees who use ChatGPT at work are entirely self-taught.
+They have acquired basic skills through personal trial and error, YouTube tutorials, or informal peer learning.
+While this signals genuine appetite for AI-powered productivity, it also means the majority of users are operating well below ChatGPT's full potential.
+More concerning, many remain unaware of critical data privacy and accuracy risks that carry real regulatory and reputational consequences.

-Structured ChatGPT training — delivered through HRDF claimable programmes — transforms casual users into productive, responsible AI practitioners who can apply ChatGPT effectively across their professional responsibilities.
+Structured ChatGPT training, delivered through HRDF claimable programmes, bridges this gap.
+It transforms casual users into productive, responsible AI practitioners who can apply ChatGPT effectively and safely across their professional responsibilities.

 Department-Specific Use Cases for Malaysian Businesses